mzucker/page_dewarp/README.md

 page_dewarp
 ===========

-Page dewarping and thresholding using a "cubic sheet" model.
+Page dewarping and thresholding using a "cubic sheet" model -- see full writeup at <https://mzucker.github.io/2016/08/15/page-dewarping.html>

 Usage: